 The Western SoMa neighborhood surrounding Eagle Plaza features a mix of existing single- and multi-family residential buildings, small businesses and light industrial uses.
 Largely due to its industrial past, there is a significant lack of public open space in this neighborhood, with less than 1% of the citywide average ratio of open space acreage per resident (Western SoMa Community Plan, p7.2).
-As this area experiences growth, there is a strong desire to both add open space and to recognize the strong cultural heritage of the local LGBTQ and Filipino communities.
+As this area experiences growth, there is a strong desire to both add open space and to recognize the strong cultural heritage of the local Leather, LGBTQ and Filipino communities.
 Eagle Plaza would fill these needs.

-Western SoMa, also known as Folsom Gulch, is an important neighborhood for San Francisco's LGTBQ (Lesbian, Gay, Bisexual, Transgender, & Questioning) community.
-Preservation and community activists have long sought to commemorate Folsom Gulch’s rich LGBTQ cultural history for the broader benefit of its residents, small businesses, and local and international visitors.
+Western SoMa, also known as Folsom Gulch, is an important neighborhood for San Francisco's Leather and LGTBQ (Lesbian, Gay, Bisexual, Transgender, & Questioning) community.
+Preservation and community activists have long sought to commemorate Folsom Gulch’s rich cultural history for the broader benefit of its residents, small businesses, and local and international visitors.

 City Planning Context